walterchangsmoothstack/readme_repo/PEERING_CONNECTION_README.md

 ### GOAL: Allow connection to a private RDS in one VPC from a different VPC.

+### Infrastructure
+> docker compose up
+Docker compose in ECS context creates an ELB along with multiple other resources.
+What we need to do is to configure the ELB to be peer compatabile with the RDS instance so that the database can be accessed.

 > 1) Create a VPC with CIDR Block 10.1.0.0/16 (VPC with RDS is 10.0.0.0/16)
 > 2) Create two subnets with CIDR Blocks 10.1.0.0/24 and 10.1.1.0/24